Optimists cheer, pessimists worry: How does the market view the U.S. cryptocurrency strategic reserve?

 - Digital Asset Reserve: The government will not actively purchase these assets, only manage digital assets obtained through forfeiture procedures.

-Market Interpretation: Bitcoin Drops Sharply, Is It Good or Bad?
+Market Interpretation: Bitcoin Drops Sharply, Is It Bullish or Bearish?

-Upon the news, Bitcoin's price briefly dropped over 5%.
-Market opinions are sharply divided; one side believes this will initiate a global Bitcoin reserve competition, which is a long-term positive; the other side feels the policy's impact is less than expected, leading to market disappointment.
+Upon the announcement, Bitcoin's price briefly fell over 5%.
+Market opinions have diverged significantly; one side believes this will initiate a global Bitcoin reserve race, which is bullish in the long term; the other side feels the policy's impact is less than expected, leading to disappointment in the market.

 Bitwise Research Director stated that the real significance of the U.S. establishing a strategic Bitcoin reserve is: